Once an Eagle: Book 2: Wheat

-Damon's service takes off in World War I, including his battlefield commission and actions, lead to his award of the Medal of Honor.
-Sam rises to the rank of Major before the war ends, and falls in love with and marries General Caldwell's daughter.
-They start their Army career together at Fort Hardee, a desolate fort that leaves Sam less than thrilled and that Tommy despises.
+Damon's service takes off in World War I, including his battlefield commission by his commanding officer, General Caldwell, and actions, lead to his award of the Medal of Honor.
+Sam rises to the rank of Major before the war ends, and falls in love with and marries General Caldwell's daughter, Tommy, who swore she would never marry a service member knowing the hard life they live.
+He meets Major Courtney Massengale by chance at a cafe.
+Massengale has his sights set on achieving great success through his military service and with assistance from his uncle, a Senator.
+Damon and Tommy start their Army career together at Fort Hardee, a desolate fort that leaves Sam less than thrilled and that Tommy despises.
+Sam is demoted back to a 1st Lieutenant upon returning from the war and learns the hard way about the favoritism that plagues the Army (especially for those that graduated from West Point).
+Damon continues to build a reputation of always looking out for his soldiers, even if that means harming his own career progression in the political military climate.

 Book 3: Chaparral

-This section covers the time between the two world wars, including Sam's interactions with Massengale, Ben Krisler, and the birth of the Damons' children, Donny and Peg, as the family move from one military outpost to another, including a stint in the Philippines.
+This section covers the time between the two world wars, including Sam's interactions with Massengale, who we learn cares little to none about the service members below him and only about his career, his best friend and confidante Ben Krisler, and the birth of the Damons' children, Donny and Peg, as the family move from one military outpost to another, including a stint in the Philippines.
+Tommy makes Sam promise he will not push Donny to join the service.